 Red Rock Canyon is a true gem of Southern Nevada.

 Here you can find some of the most incredible scenery, diverse wildlife such and hiking trails.
-However, there are a few things you should know about Red Rock Canyon hikes, especially if you have never hiked in the desert.
+However, there are a few things you should know about hikes in Red Rock Canyon, especially if you have never hiked in the desert.

-When it’s hot, wear a hat to avoid a heatstroke and don’t forget about comfortable hiking shoes that prevent you from slipping.
-Comfortable footwear is especially if you plan to climb peaks or walk on elevated areas.
+- Get proper gear – When it’s hot, wear a hat to avoid a heatstroke and don’t forget about comfortable hiking shoes that prevent you from slipping.
+Comfortable footwear with good grip is very important if you plan to climb peaks or walk on elevated areas.

 However, if you travel on a budget, there are also other hotels in the area.